How to Become a Dermatologist: Career Guide

 Read our detailed guide about the education and training required to become a practicing dermatologist.

 Are you interested in helping people maintain healthy skin?
-If this sounds like you, then a career in dermatology might be the perfect choice.
-Working as a dermatologist, you will diagnose and treat skin conditions while also helping your patients to look and feel their best.
+If this sounds right, then a career in dermatology might be the perfect choice.
+Working as a dermatologist, you will diagnose and treat skin conditions while also helping your patients look and feel their best.

-Read on to find out more about what a dermatologist does, how you can become one and whether a career in dermatology is right for you.
+Read on to find out more about what a dermatologist does, whether a career in dermatology is right for you and how a 4-year MD program can help you get there.

 A dermatologist is a medical doctor who specializes in the prevention and treatment of more than 3,000 hair, skin, nail and mucous membrane conditions.
 Millions of people visit dermatologists each year in countries around the world.
 Dermatologists provide care to people of all ages, for such conditions as: